Deltares/SFINCS/docs/singularity.rst

 Of course, the output are the **sfincs_his.nc** and the **sfincs_map.nc** files.
 If you run it like this, this output is written to the model directory and obtainable outside the **sfincs-cpu.sif** container.

-Using HPC Tooling to set up a SFINCS modelqueue
+Using HPC Tooling to set up a SFINCS model queue
 =========================================================

 Premises